chrismorales/unittest_coverage_talk/docs/index.rst

 Statement Coverage
 ==================

-This is the second most common coverages metrics used.
+This is the second most common coverage metrics used.
 When the test runs, the statements that were executed are recorded.
 If all statements of the code ran it implies full coverage.